Ahmed-M-Anis/nest-POC/README.md

 ## Description

-in this repo i do POS with nestJa and typeORM for postgres and do uthantication and authorization
+in this repo i do POS with nestJa and typeORM for postgres

+## what i did

+- authentication & authorization using guards
+- create custom decorator
+- using DTO and apply ValidationPipe

 ## Installation